 Karnataka is famous for a few unique products like Mysore Silk Sarees, Mysorepak and most important, Sandal Wood.
 Sandalwood tree is known for its fragrance and the oil extracted is an important ingredient in cosmetics.
 Sandalwood is the king of all aroma plants because this wood retains the fragrance for a longer period compared to other fragrant wood.

-The main uses of Sandalwood tree are:
+The main uses of the Sandalwood are:

 3) Handicraft Items